tejassawant5325/StudentMarketPlace/README.md

 ├── Scripts/
 ├── Content/
 ├── App_Data/
-├── Web.config
-└── README.md
+└── Web.config
 ```

-## 🎯 Objective
+## Purpose

-To provide students with a secure and convenient platform for exchanging academic resources and second-hand products within their community.
+The goal of this project is to provide a simple platform where students can buy, sell, and share academic resources and used items with other students.